 - Writing prose answers without textual references: CBSE marks reward direct quotations or paraphrased lines from the chapter.
 An answer in your own words without textual anchors loses the lower-band marks.

 - Confusing characters across chapters: Saheb (Lost Spring) vs Mukesh (Lost Spring), or Edla (The Rattrap) vs Sophie (Going Places).
-The Lost Spring confusion is the most common; the two boys are separate sub-stories within one chapter.
+The Lost Spring mix-up is the most common.
+The two boys are separate sub-stories within one chapter.

 - Translating poetry literally word-for-word: Pablo Neruda's Keeping Quiet and Robert Frost's A Roadside Stand reward thematic interpretation, not literal paraphrase.
 The central idea + the tone is the answer, not the dictionary meaning of every line.